Day Trip: Salcombe

-Sun-soaked and salty, the pastel-hued sailing town of Salcombe makes a great day trip.
-We pick our favourite things to do in and around Salcombe.
+Sun-soaked and salty, the pastel-hued sailing town of Salcombe makes a great day out.
+Here are some ideas for the best things to do on a day trip.

 1. Amble around town